Connector for OData – Offer data – Functions

 return l_entity

-Example 3: Return value of the Entity Collection type
+Example 3: Return value of type entity collection

 def l_param = g_oFunctionParameters['BusinessPartnerName']